 New Value Added Sensor Assembly Solutions

-Product Announcement from Honeywell Sensing and Control
+Product Announcement from Honeywell Safety and Productivity Solutions

 Integrated Pressure and Thermal Sensor Solutions, Packaging and Termination Options Simplify Design Decisions